 Follow the below steps to clear the cache on the Messenger Android app:

 - Scroll down and select “Messenger.”

-For iOS devices, you have to use third-party software to clear the Messenger cache.
+For iOS devices, you must use third-party software to clear the Messenger cache.

 “Clear cache” on Messenger means deleting the app’s temporary files like thumbnails, texts, logos, fonts, and codes from your device.